rampadc/zero-to-prod-in-go/docs/01-intro.md

 ## What's not covered

 Installing Go and setting up your IDE.
 This guide is all about the language and writing applications with it.

+## Use case

+Throughout this guide, we'll implement a newsletter delivery service, just like in a certain other book.
+It will be barebone:

+> Users can subscribe to the newsletter, and authors can notify users of new content by sending them an e-mail.